bnf/nginx_cache/README.rst

 ----------------------------------

 - Headers can be cached (config.additionalHeaders)
-- Testsuite running on travis-ci
+- We have a testsuite running on travis-ci
-- Performant support for starttime/endtime (as long as TYPO3 does not fail to calculate the correct cache time) (though nc_staticfilecache has that through .htaccess files, but only for apache, not for nginx)
+- Performant support for starttime/endtime (as long as TYPO3 does not fail to calculate the correct cache time) (to be fair: nc_staticfilecache provides that through auto-generated .htaccess files, but only for apache, not for nginx)